girishlande/angular/README.txt

 ng build --prod  // to create deployable folder. this will add all your files into compact js files and you can copy it on server.

 code // to start visual studio code IDE. fire from angular project folder

+If you want to update all modules in your projec to their latest version npm i -g npm-check-updates ncu -u npm install